YuliaPakhar/ScreenTest/README.md

 ##### Params:

-    @param {Array} bounds    Array of coordinates top-left and right-bottom boundary points of comparison:
+    @param {Array|Null} bounds Array of coordinates top-left and right-bottom boundary points of comparison:
                                [0] - x-axis of left-top point, px [1] - y-axis of left-top point, px [2] - x-axis of right-bottom point, px [3] - y-axis of right-bottom point, px

+                               If null - compare screenshots with no boundaries.

     @param {String} src        URL to the images folder.
 The absolute or relative path
     @param {String} browser    ID of the browser
     @param {String} imgType    Type of images (screenshots)

 ##### Example: